How to Email a Resume (Free Templates)

 PRO TIP

-Consider this section similar to a objective statement or resume summary, where you condense all the most job-relevant information into a compelling pitch about yourself.
+This emailed introduction is similar to a resume summary.
+You condense the most job-relevant information into a compelling pitch about yourself.

 3. Don’t forget to attach the email.